mciantyre/teensy4-rs/README.md

 The approach has some limitations: each peripheral crate ends up having its own copy of the types described in `generic.rs`.
 It also requires that we've generated the original PAC via `svd2rust`.
 Finally, and most importantly, the approach has not yet shown to scale in practice.
 Let us know if you have alternative approaches!

-The `imxrt1060-core` subcrate defines the interrupt table and interrupt handlers, which is why it's necessary to use it with the `teensy4-rt` crate.
+The `imxrt1060-core` subcrate defines the interrupt table and interrupt handlers, which is why it's necessary to use it with the `imxrt1060-rt` crate.
 As mentioned earlier, this requirement should be lifted in the future.

 ## Contributing

 We welcome support!
 There are known issues that anyone can address in the issues tracker.
 And, the best way to contribute is to start using the crates to develop applications for the Teensy 4.
 Submit an issue to help us identify bugs, feature requests, or documentation gaps.
 If you would like a peripheral crate, let us know, or follow the instructions [here](imxrt1060-pac/README.md) to add the peripheral.

 ## Q/A

-*Why is it called the `teensy4-rt` crate, and not the `imxrt1060-rt` crate?*

-A general iMXRT106x runtime would need to work across all different hardware configurations.
-However, the `teensy4-rt` makes some assumptions that we're providing a runtime specifically for the Teensy 4.
-Therefore, the runtime crate is for Teensy 4 only.
-Ideally, an `imxrt1060-rt` crate wouldn't exist, since everyone would rally around the existing `cortex-m-rt` crate.

 *If they work across all NXP iMXRT106x processors, why are the crates prefixed with `imxrt1060`, and not `imxrt106x`?